ArpitDhasmana/Celebal_Week1_assignment/README.md

 - The program takes input from the user for the number of rows.
 - If the user enters anything invalid or a negative number, it will show an error message and ask again.
-- After a valid number is entered, it prints:
-  - Lower triangle using a nested loop
-  - Upper triangle by adding spaces before stars
-  - Pyramid by centering the stars in each row

 ## Functions Used

-- `lower_triangle(n)` – prints a lower triangular pattern.
+- lower_triangle(n) – prints a lower triangular pattern.
-- `upper_triangle(n)` – prints an upper triangular pattern.
+- upper_triangle(n) – prints an upper triangular pattern.
-- `pyramid(n)` – prints a pyramid shape.
+- pyramid(n) – prints a pyramid shape.

 ## Input Handling